 - Provocative: Reframing your key challenges with new definitions and fresh perspectives.

-- Powerful: able to transform the way people think about – and run – their organisations.
+- Powerful: Transforming the way you think about – and run – your organisation.

 ‘The Lasting Difference’